 - Treatment options

-These may include medication, cognitive behavioural therapy, counselling, group programs, self-help approaches, stress management etc. With each of these, make sure you understand what is being offered and how it will help.
+These may include medication, cognitive behavioral therapy, counseling, group programs, self-help approaches, stress management, etc. With each of these, make sure you understand what is being offered and how it will help.
 Think about combining treatments.
 Keep a diary and write down questions as you think of them and add the answers when you have them.